 New year, new stimulant?
 You bet!

 In the wake of the removal of other popular stimulants over the past few years, a battle has raged to fill the void left by the ingredients now gone.
-The supplement industry is still struggling to replace DMAA, whose fate was ultimately decided in 2019.
+Factions of the supplement industry continue to work to replace DMAA, whose fate was ultimately decided in 2019.

-Where does this ingredient fit into this new era of stimulants, and how does it work?
+Where does DMHA fit into this new era of stimulants, and how does it work?
 This article dives in, with some legal updates from a 2020 lawsuit against the FDA provided as well.

-This is actually a set of two different DMAA-like stimulants that we consider to be ~80% the effects of DMAA at appropriate doses.
+“DMHA” is actually a set of two different DMAA-like stimulants considered to be ~80% the effects of DMAA.

-They works in the same fashion: by boosting dopamine and noradrenaline uptake, while slowing down reuptake just long enough for a solid workout or study session.
+They work in the same fashion: by boosting dopamine and noradrenaline uptake, while slowing down reuptake long enough for a workout or study session.

 - There two versions are named

 - 2-amino-6-methylheptane, and

 This article primarily focuses on the first one (with a 6, or ‘hex’), which has more research.
 It’s called DMHA for short, a term also used by the FDA and legal professionals.

-You’ll also see it as 2-Aminoisoheptane, but that is a vague name that doesn’t distinguish which of the above two compounds you’re getting.
+You’ll also see it as 2-Aminoisoheptane, but this name that doesn’t distinguish between the above two compounds.
 Other names are Octodrine, 2-amino-6-methylheptane, 6-methylheptan-2-amine, and 1,5-Dimethylhexylamine (hence “DMHA”).
 See the section on how it works.

-Side Effects: There is no long-term safety research, although it fared very well in several animals (including mammals), and has an incredibly high oral LD50 in rats.
+Potential Side Effects?
+There’s no long-term safety research, although it fared very well in several animals (including mammals), and has an incredibly high oral LD50 in rats.

-This class of compounds is less intense than amphetamine, and has far better safety parameters in animals.
+This class of compounds is less intense than amphetamine, and has far better safety parameters.
 See the animal research discussing this.
 It’s speculated that it could increase blood pressure, but if that’s the case, we predict it would be noticeably less than that of DMAA.